- Lifestyle – including smoking, alcohol and caffeine consumption, use of narcotics and stress

-Female Fertility Evaluation
+Female Fertility Testing And Evaluation

 The personal history form provides your physician with important information about your medical history and it helps determine whether your initial screening will include only the basic components or some additional testing.
 The questions relate to:

 The physical examination and medical screening help determine the size, structure and condition of your reproductive organs.
 It also will detect hormonal imbalances that affect your natural menstrual process and preclude normal development and fertilization of your eggs.
 You also will be screened for sexually transmitted diseases and, if indicated, for substances or conditions that could adversely affect sperm and/or keep your uterus from accepting and nurturing a fertilized egg.
-If you are a candidate for IVF, this work-up also will determine whether you are able to undergo folliclar stimulation and egg retrieval.
+If you are a candidate for IVF, this work-up will also determine whether you are able to undergo follicular stimulation and egg retrieval.

 Routine Blood Tests